Amber Ruffin: Career

 When not writing for Late Night, Ruffin wrote for the Comedy Central show Detroiters and was a regular narrator on the Comedy Central show Drunk History.
 In 2017, Ruffin developed a single-camera comedy show, Going Dutch, but the series was not ordered.
 She was nominated for a Writers Guild of America award in the category "Comedy/Variety (Including Talk) Series" in 2017.

 In February 2018, Ruffin hosted the 70th Writers Guild of America awards ceremony.

 In 2019, NBC ordered a pilot presentation for Ruffin's single-camera comedy series Village Gazette.
 In the same year Ruffin was a writer for the first season of A Black Lady Sketch Show on HBO.

-On September 25, 2020 Ruffin's late-night talk show, The Amber Ruffin Show, premiered on NBC's streaming service Peacock.
+On September 25, 2020, Ruffin's late-night talk show, The Amber Ruffin Show, premiered on NBC's streaming service Peacock.
 The show broke away from the typical late night structure, foregoing guests and focusing instead on topical sketches.
 The show was nominated for a Writers Guild of America award in the category "Comedy/Variety Sketch Series" in 2021.
 The show was also nominated for Outstanding Writing for a Variety Series at the 73rd Primetime Emmy Awards.

 Ruffin and her sister Lacey Lamar co-authored a book, titled You'll Never Believe What Happened to Lacey: Crazy Stories about Racism, which was released on January 12, 2021, and appeared on the New York Times Best Seller list.

 In February 2021, it was announced that Ruffin was set to co-write the Broadway-bound musical adaptation of Some Like It Hot alongside Matthew Lopez.
 She received a Tony Award for Best Book of a Musical nomination for the show.

 In September 2022, it was revealed that Ruffin would be the voice actor of Purple, the new spokescandy for M&M's.

 In February 2025, the White House Correspondents' Association (WHCA) board announced that Ruffin would be the featured entertainment for the White House Correspondents' Dinner on April 26.
 On March 29, WHCA board president Eugene Daniels announced that the board had decided to cancel her performance, "to ensure the focus is not on the politics of division".
 Ruffin's planned appearance had been criticized by White House deputy chief of staff Taylor Budowich, who labeled the WHCA's cancellation of Ruffin's performance as a "cop-out" and described her as "hate-filled".
 Commenting on her cancellation, Ruffin said, "I thought when people take away your rights, erase your history and deport your friends, you’re supposed to call it out.
 But I was wrong."

+Bigfoot!
+The Musical is a musical comedy with lyrics by Ruffin, music by David Schmoll, and a book by Ruffin and Kevin Sciretta.
+The Off-Broadway production began previews on February 11, 2026, at New York City Center.